Install Registry Scanner

 Prerequisites

-- Recommended: Set up a service account with minimal priviledge, such as a
+• Recommended: Set up a service account with minimal privileges, such as a Custom role

-role. - Or: Use a custom role with the following permissions for Sysdig Secure:
+• The Custom role will require the following permissions for Sysdig Secure:

-- If behind a firewall, follow the outbound network rules for vulnerability scanning
+If you are behind a firewall, follow the outbound network rules for vulnerability scanning.

 Supported Vendors